tambien/InteractiveMusic/_modules/api_design.md

 ### Function Objects

-By convention, if you're defining a class, use a capitol letter and instances of that class will be lowercase or camelCase.
+By convention, if you're defining a class, use a capital letter and instances of that class will be lowercase or camelCase.

 ```javascript
 var MyClass = function(){